Timinis/about-me/README.md

 # about-me
-A quick site about my ambition
+A quick site about my aspirations